AdobeDocs/experience-manager-htl.en/help/using/global-objects.md

 ## JavaScript-backed Objects {#javascript-backed-objects}

 It is possible to back HTL logic with JavaScript.
 However, the preferred or recommended method is by using [Sling Models](https://sling.apache.org/documentation/bundles/models.html).

+>[!NOTE]
+>
+>[The JavaScript Use API](https://github.com/adobe/htl-spec/blob/master/SPECIFICATION.md#42-javascript-use-api) has been deprecated for use with AEM as a Cloud Service.
+Please use [the Java Use API instead.](https://experienceleague.adobe.com/en/docs/experience-manager-htl/content/java-use-ap)
+>
+>[Please see the AEM as a Cloud Service release notes](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/release-notes/deprecated-removed-features) for more information on deprecated and removed features.